 - It allows the client to identify their specific life domains and

 - It provides a comprehensive visual overview of the client’s current satisfaction with life.

 Once the client identifies their life domains, they are asked to rate them 0-10 depending on their level of satisfaction with that domain.
 After the assessment is complete, both client and practitioner can review the opportunities within each area to increase satisfaction.

 Guidance For Use

-The Wheel of Life is typically used in a discovery session as it allows the practitioner to gauge the client’s sense of life fulfilment before prioritising goals.
+The Wheel of Life is typically used in a discovery session as it allows the practitioner to gauge the client’s sense of life fulfillment before prioritizing goals.

-One of the key considerations in using this assessment is first recognising what ‘balance’ looks like for that client at that specific time.
+One of the first considerations in using this assessment is to recognize what ‘balance’ looks like for that client at that specific time.
 ‘Balance’ for them depends on their values and may not be reflected in the Wheel of Life.
 In fact, the results can often indicate how out of balance a client’s life is and can serve to inform the client of gaps between their perceived “balance” and reality.

 Our Celebratory Offer